TimoKats/pylan/misc/docs.md

-Pylan is a Python library that simulates the impact of scheduled events over time.
+Pylan is a Python library that simulates the impact of scheduled events.
 You can install the Python library using PyPi with the following command:

 ```
 pip install pylan-lib